A simple list of all categories in the 31st Quill Awards is available here.

 Sports Photograph

-The judges will recognise impact, technical excellence, creativity and exclusivity in sports coverage.
+Judges will recognise impact, drama, technical excellence, creativity and exclusivity in sports coverage photography.

-Entrants should provide a single image, or a maximum of three images in a series.
+[Entrants should provide a single image, or a maximum of three related images, in the highest resolution possible.]

 Enter now